Neuro-Behavioral Therapy near Chicago, IL

 - Audio-Visual Entrainment (AVE)

-The cognitive exercises help to strengthen the brain areas participating in cognitive processes such as attention, memory, logic, visual/ auditory processing, and processing speed.
+The cognitive exercises help to strengthen the brain areas which are heavily involved in cognitive processes such as attention, memory, reasoning, visual & auditory processing, processing speed, critical thinking, and other.

-As a client masters one level, the therapist changes the level to increase the challenge.
+As a patient masters one level, the therapist changes the level to increase the challenge.

 Neurofeedback (Nf) is a medication-free procedure to treat psychological and behavior problems by teaching a client to control his/her brain activity.
 The therapist functions much like a personal trainer: first evaluating an individual’s current brain functioning, designing an individualized exercise program based on the results obtained and then monitoring the “exercise” interventions making the necessary adjustments to the activities as needed.
 It is like playing a video game where the brain is the joystick and the trainee gets points for activating the “weak muscle.”